hemerajs/hemera/README.md

 #### Plugin registration

-Variant 1 - pass the plugin as one object
+Variant 1 - pass the plugin as one object.
+Default plugin options are preserved if you don't overwrite them.

 ```js
 hemera.use({